Denise Lynn Oliverson's abduction location

 Route

-Detectives believe that the young woman may have been cycling down a small pathway on the eastern side of the bridge when she encountered Bundy.
+Investigators believe that she was cycling down a small pathway on the eastern side of the bridge when she encountered Bundy.

 South 5th Street overpass

-This Google Street View image of the South 5th Street overpass was captured in July of 2022.
+This Google Street View image of the South 5th Street overpass was captured in July 2022.

 This location belongs to the following categories: